-- opening up to new audiences; - including and empowering citizens; - increasing engagement with diverse stakeholders, and; - working towards greater collaboration and resolution of key issues (60-62).
+- opening up to new audiences; - including and empowering citizens; - increasing engagement with diverse stakeholders; - working towards greater collaboration and resolution of key issues (Cliquet et al., 2010; Devine-Wright and Sherry-Brennan, 2019; Flinders et al., 2016).

 There is no one-size-fits-all method used in a co-creation process.
-For example, co-creation may mean bringing more people 'around the table' than first imagined and by thinking more broadly about who is affected by the technology (55).
+For example, co-creation may mean bringing more people 'around the table' than first imagined and by thinking more broadly about who is affected by the technology (Ambole et al., 2019).

-Co-creation has been chosen in this context as a process which has been seen to enable change, permit stakeholders to do what they're best at, and better respond to stakeholders' needs (63).
+Co-creation has been chosen in this context as a process which has been seen to enable change, permit stakeholders to do what they're best at, and better respond to stakeholders' needs (Camden et al., 2015).

-4 Obstacles in co-creation
+2.4.
+Obstacles in co-creation